n0kovo/Signal-Desktop-Encrypter/README.md

 4. Save the .app
 5. Binary is located at "theappyoujustsaved.app/Contents/MacOS/Automator Application Stub"

-Feel free to open an issue if you're having trouble.
+(If anyone has a better idea on how to create the .app on MacOS, please don't hesitate to open an issue or a PR)

 # *Proof
 https://github.com/privacytools/privacytools.io/issues/1789 – Add warning that Signal stores attachments unencrypted and messages unsafely on desktop <br>